 - to carry out certain government functions (justice, government department, crown);

 - for medical purposes undertaken by a Health Professional or suitably qualified individual;

-- certain ethnic monitoring to ensure quality.
+- certain ethnic monitoring to ensure equality.

 The Second Principle